Olga Mykhoparkina

 3. We look up those keywords on Ahrefs (but you can use any other keyword analysis tool you want, even some free keyword tools could be helpful up to a certain extent).

-7. Publish articles but don’t forget to work on internal linking and building backlinks to your SaaS blog if you want your content to rank on search engines.
+8. Publish articles but don’t forget to work on internal linking and building backlinks and mentions to your SaaS blog if you want your content to rank on search engines.
 (Check out this guide on how to choose websites for SaaS link-building).

-8. Update older articles regularly.
-If you don’t know where to start, it might be a good idea to do a SaaS content audit first.
+9. Update older articles regularly.
+If you don’t know where to start, it might be a good idea to work on a SaaS content audit first.

 I shared what works for us, and now it’ll be fair to share what doesn’t work as well.
 Check out this article and discover the most common SaaS content marketing mistakes to avoid.